StephenGriffies/StephenGriffies.github.io/_pages/researchII.md

 Spence et al (2014) </a> </li>

 <li>The role of mesoscale eddies in the rectification of the Southern
-Ocean response to climate change: <a href="https://journals.ametsoc.org/doi/10.1175/2010JPO4353.1"> Farneti et al (2010) </a> </li>
+Ocean response to changing forcing: <a href="https://journals.ametsoc.org/doi/10.1175/2010JPO4353.1"> Farneti et al (2010) </a> </li>